 - Social Champ offers a built-in media library, which gives you access to unlimited royalty-free images you can add to your posts.

-Upload your own images or search of images and GIFs in Social Champ.
+Upload your own images or search for royalty-free images and GIFs in Social Champ.
 Your uploaded images will be saved in ‘My Library’ so that you can use them later.

 You can also view your published posts, the number of likes, comments, and shares on your posts in the ‘Analytics’ section.